Shandana Durrani

 On the other side of the Quarter lies the Faubourg Marigny.
 Many of the city’s lower middle class inhabitants lived in the area’s charming bungalows.
 But Hurricane Katrina changed that.
 Houses were damaged and insurance prices skyrocketed, forcing these same inhabitants to abandon once affordable homes.
 The area has since become gentrified, with upwardly mobile young artists and professionals taking residence.
 Still, visitors will enjoy the bars and restaurants on trendy Freeman Street, which on New Years Eve was surprisingly devoid of the high entrance fees, pushy crowds and exorbitant drink prices found elsewhere.
 Try The Spotted Cat Music Club, DBA or Maison for music and local brews.
 Take a moment to stop and listen to the young street performers who hone their jazz skills on the curb.
 Where else can you encounter Grammy-caliber musicians for free?

-Mardi Gras is days away and with the city still buzzing from the Saints first Superbowl victory, the masquerades will be more raucous than usual.
+Mardi Gras is just a month away, so now is the time to book a trip if you haven’t already.
 While the French Quarter embraces the sinful aspects of the Lenten celebration, that’s not true for all of New Orleans.
 Depending upon the neighborhood, people of all ages can enjoy Mardi Gras.
 The Garden District hosts events for the entire family.
 And the Faubourg Marigny and Algiers, a growing suburb on the other side of the Mississippi, encourage a more traditional, toned down version of carnival.
 I told you it was multi-dimensional.

 Shandana A. Durrani